What Is The Farm Bill?

 The Farm Bill Process

-Every five years, the Farm Bill expires and is updated: it goes through an extensive process where it is proposed, debated, and passed by Congress and is then signed into law by the President.
+Every five years, the Farm Bill expires and is updated: it goes through an extensive process where it is proposed, debated, and passed by Congress and then signed into law by the President.
 Each Farm Bill has a unique name, and the current Farm Bill is called the Agriculture Improvement Act of 2018.
-It was enacted into law in December 2018 and expires in 2023.

 Farm Bill 101 Webinar